andriy-kuz/merkle_tree/README.md

 ## Implementation details
 MerkleTree represent binary tree like vector of hashes.
-First lement of vector - root of the tree.
-On my mind this is simple anf fast representation of binary tree for MerkleTree.
-Because MerkleTree does not need self balancing (this is not sorted binary search tree) and API does not have add_leaf functionality(referenced to Mastering Bitcoin : MerkleTree used for creating fingerprint (merkle root) of data and its verification), which will be slove in this variant of implementation (neads to recalculate whole tree).
+First element of vector - root of the tree.
+On my mind this is simple and fast representation of binary tree for MerkleTree data structure.
+Because MerkleTree does not need self balancing (this is not sorted binary search tree) and API does not have add_leaf functionality(referenced to Mastering Bitcoin : MerkleTree used for creating fingerprint (merkle root) of data and its verification - add_leaf useless), which will be slove in this variant of implementation (neads to recalculate whole tree, or go in a way - Node have pointer to parent and childs).

-Also there could be another desing for MerkleTree, more data oriented: it will hold also data (not only hashes), implements iterating thow data elements or/and hashe tree and add, remove and access data elements by index, hash and so one.
+Also there could be another desing for MerkleTree, more data oriented: it will hold also data (not only hashes), implements iterating thow data elements or/and hashes of tree and add, remove and access data elements by index, hash and so one.
 I decided to design it closer for it cryptographic and verifying functionality.